 SUZUKI VIOLIN with instructor Keithie Knowles.
 Ages 4 to 6 years with parent.
 Tuesdays after 2:30 pm.
 Fee: $25 per 1/2 hour.
 If you have an interest, call the Center for the Arts and let us know: 828/669-0930.

-Interested in private piano lessons right here at the Center for the Arts?
-Let us know now as we are setting up a new teaching schedule for the Fall!
+Interested in taking private piano lessons right here at the Center for the Arts?
+Let us know!
 828/669-0930.